paolotremadio/homebridge-automation-bluetooth-presence/README.md

 When the device is found, the motion sensor is triggered.
 When the device is not seen for longer than `gracePeriod`, the motion sensor will stop detecting movement.

+The plugin will show the history history in the Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app.

 ## Configuration options

 | Attribute | Required | Usage | Example |